kevinrfoster/ecob2000_lab5/README.md

 gets that transformation.
 The coding forces you to think about which dataset gets the transformation, which is good.

-While we’ve been using ‘attach’ and ‘detach’ up to this point (and, whew boy, everybody has had trouble with cleaning up *detach* after a bunch of *attach* commands!)
+While we’ve used ‘attach’ and ‘detach’ previously (and, whew boy, everybody sometimes has trouble with cleaning up *detach* after a bunch of *attach* commands!)
 I think it’s time to take off the training wheels and rampdown your use of ‘attach’ and ‘detach’.